RonjaIffi/PyETo_crop/README.md

 # PM-Extention
-Extention from xxx for crop specific settings.
+Extention of the python package PyETo (by Mark Richards) for crop specific settings in calculating potential evapotranspiration.